 - Inclines: Incline training is an exercise craze for good reasons.
 It boosts metabolism, tones your leg muscles, helps your heart and has many other benefits.
 NordicTrack is leading the industry with its innovative Incline Trainers — plus they’ve included automated ramps on treadmills in each series.
 Even the NordicTrack Desk Treadmill has a 10% incline.

 - Tracks: Elite Series NordicTrack treadmills have adjustable cushioning, which we like best.
 The Commercial Series treadmills have on/off cushioning to help you simulate outdoor training.
 Most NordicTrack treadmill tracks are 60″ long.
 Extra width is now available too.

 - Warranties: This brand’s premiere treadmill warranty includes a lifetime guarantee on the motor and frame.
 Customers also get up to six years of parts protection and up to three years of in-home labor.

 - Overall size: Some NordicTrack treadmills have a larger-than-average footprint.
 The Commercial 2450, for instance, is about three feet wide and almost 7’ long.
 However, NordicTrack also makes sturdy SpaceSaver treadmills that can be folded vertically.

 NordicTrack has established an enviable reputation in the treadmill industry.
-We highly recommend various treadmills from each series, from the simpler models to the Incline Trainers and the Commercial 2450.
-They have powerful motors and almost all are backed with generous warranties that instill consumer confidence.
+We highly recommend various treadmills from each series, from the simpler C models to the Incline Trainers to our Best Buy Pick, the Commercial 1750.
+They have powerful motors and almost all are backed with good warranties.
 The variety of price points, physical features and programming offers something for most shoppers.